-Units of equilibrium constant
+Units of the equilibrium constant

 \Delta_rG^{\: o}=-RTlnK